dortania/OpenCore-Multiboot/troubleshooting.md

 Multiboot troubleshooting. **Work in Progess**, you can help contibute via [PRs](https://github.com/dortania/OpenCore-Multiboot/pulls)

 ## Opencore does not see my Windows 8/10 installation!
+MBR based Windows installs **ARE NOT SUPPORTED** by OpenCore at this time, you will need to convert it to GPT.
-You are using an old version of OpenCore.
+Otherwise, if you have been on GPT yet, I think you are using an old version of OpenCore.
 ### Solution 1: [Update Opencore](https://dortania.github.io/OpenCore-Post-Install/universal/update.html)
-### Solution 2: If Windows is not picked up automagically, add the following to your config.plist
+### Solution 2: Add the following to your config.plist

 ```
 Misc -> BlessOverride -> \EFI\Microsoft\Boot\bootmgfw.efi